Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_accessibility_testing.md

         expect(results.violations,'No violations should be present, see console log').toHaveLength(0) });
 ```
 Upon axe analysis we then pass the results object to the `then()` function.
-In here we use the axe-result-pretty-print to view the accessibliity test results in a readable format.
+In here we use the axe-result-pretty-print to view the accessibility test results in a readable format.
 ```typescript
 await new AxeBuilder({ page }).withTags(['wcag2a', 'wcag2aa', 'wcag21a', 'wcag21aa']).analyze()
       .then((results) => {